danilosalvati/ImagesToLARModel.jl/README.md

       "outputDirectory": "Path of the output directory",
-      "crop": List with values for images resizing (they can be extended or cropped), "noise_shape": A number which indicates the intensity of the denoising filter (0 if you want to disable denoising) }
+      "crop": List with values for images resizing (they can be extended or cropped), "noise_shape": A number which indicates the intensity of the denoising filter (0 if you want to disable denoising), "threshold": A number containing the chosen threshold for data

+    }

 For example we can write: